 Abusive Parents: Not parents, strictly speaking, but many guardians are thoroughly unsuitable, especially Olaf.

-Adaptational Attractiveness: While their appearance outside of illustrations are never really detailed in the books, the movie makes them appear much more "pretty" (excepting Violet, who was described as being pretty in the books), making Klaus look much older than he probably should, and making him no longer need glasses, which would be a vital plot point in the fourth book.
+Adaptational Attractiveness: While their appearance outside of illustrations are never really detailed in the books, besides a throwaway line about "pleasant facial features" in the first paragraph of the first chapter, the movie makes them appear much more "pretty" (excepting Violet, who was described as being pretty in the books), making Klaus look much older than he probably should, and making him no longer need glasses, which would be a vital plot point in the fourth book.

 Adaptation Dye-Job: The Baudelaires were originally had black hair and brown eyes, but the movie made a few changes.